falcosecurity/falco-website/content/en/docs/third-party.md

 sudo FALCO_VERSION="{{< latest >}}" FALCO_BPF_PROBE="" falco-driver-loader
 ```

-To execute the script above succesfully, you will need `clang` and `llvm` installed.
+To execute the script above successfully, you will need `clang` and `llvm` installed.

 If you are installing Falco from packages, you will need to edit the `falco` systemd unit.